platformsh/platformsh-docs/sites/upsun/src/create-apps/app-reference/composable-image.md

 title: "Composable image"
 weight: 5
 description: Use {{% vendor/name %}}'s composable image to build and deploy your app.
-beta: true
-banner:
-  title: Beta Feature
-  body: The {{% vendor/name %}} composable image is currently available in Beta.
-        This feature as well as its documentation is subject to change.
 ---

 The {{% vendor/name %}} composable image provides enhanced flexibility when defining your app.